-Liabilities for wages and salaries, including non-monetary benefits and accumulating sick leave that were expected to be settled wholly within twelve months after the end of the period in which the employees render the related service were recognised in respect of employees' services up to the end of the reporting period and were measured at the amounts expected to be paid when the liabilities were settled.
-The liabilities were presented as current employee benefit obligations in the balance sheet.
+Liabilities for wages and salaries that were expected to be settled wholly within twelve months after the end of the period in which the employees render the related services were recognised in respect of employees' services up to the end of the reporting period and were measured at the amounts expected to be paid when the liabilities were settled.
+The liabilities were included in other payables and accruals in the balance sheet.